umccr/beacon-skanwal/README.md

 ### Pointers

+- [Beacon network](https://beacon-network.org/#/) - a global search engine for genetic mutations, provides a nice UI for searching variants across world's public beacons.
+In addition, it allows to limit the search to organizations of interest.
 - Peformance comparison between serverless abd traditional beacons
 - Try loading more data into the serverless beacon
 - Create some (interesting and meaningful) queries